LucianoCirino/MHWI-LedgeLBG/README.md

   *To do*

 ### ⌨️ KbM Controls
 These are the controls the script is using to perform all the actions in the game, and as such must match your ingame Keyboard & Mouse controls.
 They are configured by default as my ingame defaults, but if you have different defaults (or don't want to reset your in game KbM settings) you can match them here manually.
 Don't put capital letters for letter presses.

-The craft key is intentionally left blank and should be number (1 → 8) shortcut to a in game macro to craft all your primary ammo.
-It can be left blank if you don't need to craft any ammo.
+>note: The **craft** key should be your ingame shortcut key that crafts all your primary ammo (1 → 8).
+This can be left blank if not used.

 <br>